-Board Committees: Audit TeCC Other Current Public Company Directorships: PepsiCo.
-Inc.
+Age: 47 Joined the Board: 2019 Board Committees: Audit TeCC Other Current Public Company Directorships: PepsiCo, Inc.

-May 2020 to present

-October 2015 to May 2020

-- 2003 to 2009

-Chairman of NBCUniversal News Group, a global media and entertainment company

-Chairman of NBCUniversal Telemundo Enterprises and NBCUniversal International Group

-Executive Vice President of NBCUniversal, including oversight of NBCUniversal International and NBCUniversal Digital Enterprises

-President of Univision Networks, a leading American media company with a portfolio of Spanish language television networks, radio stations, and digital platforms

-Variety of senior executive capacities at Univision Networks, where he is credited with transforming it into a leading global, multi-platform media brand

-White House Fellow for Secretary of State Colin L. Powell from 2002-2003

-Positions at StarMedia Network, the first internet company focused on Spanish- and Portuguese-speaking audiences globally
+May 2020 to present Chairman of NBCUniversal News Group, a global media and entertainment company October 2015 to May 2020 Chairman of NBCUniversal Telemundo Enterprises and NBCUniversal International Group - 2013 to 2015 Executive Vice President of NBCUniversal, including oversight of NBCUniversal International and NBCUniversal Digital Enterprises - 2009 to 2013 President of Univision Networks, a leading American media company with a portfolio of Spanish language television networks, radio stations, and digital platforms - 2003 to 2009 Variety of senior executive capacities at Univision Networks, where he is credited with transforming it into a leading global, multi-platform media brand - 2002 to 2003 White House Fellow for Secretary of State Colin L. Powell from 2002-2003 - Prior to 2002 Positions at StarMedia Network, the first internet company focused on Spanish- and Portuguese-speaking audiences globally